mwanji/humpty/README.md

 ### Bundles

-A Bundle is a set of files that can be processed together: compiled, concatenated, minified, etc. The result is made available at the URL defined by `name`.
-Each asset has prefix identifying its type:
+A Bundle is a named list of files that are accessed and processed together.
+The result is made available at the URL defined by the `name` property.
+The files and the order in which they are processed are set in the `assets` property.

+Each asset has a prefix identifying its type:

 * `webjar`: The asset is in a WebJar.
 This can be just a file name if there is no ambiguity, or a longer path if there is, eg. `smoothness/theme.css`.
 * `path`: The asset is available via URL.
 This must be the full path after the context path.